Wittedsiren/SparkX/SparkX/ReadMe.md

 # SparkX
 SparkX is render API used for the web.
 It includeds an input engine and a 2D render engine.
+This API is wirrten in pure ```JavaScript```
 ## Render Engine
 This is the main aspect of SparkX, the render engine
 ### The Render Loop / Start Function